Who can apply for a residence permit cross-border service provider?

 - You are a business owner in the Netherlands.
 You would like an employee of a company in the EU, EEA or Switzerland to work for you in the Netherlands temporarily.

-The following conditions also apply to the cross-border service provider residence permit:
+The following requirements also apply to the cross-border service provider residence permit:

 - The employee has an employer based outside the Netherlands in another EU or EEA country or in Switzerland.